 You can pay online with a debit or credit card.

 Or with checks made payable to “Corbin Hill Food Project”

-We offer two different payment plans: Season-In-Full and Per-Delivery.
-Get a 2% discount when you opt for the Season-In-Full before the season starts.
+We offer two different payment plans: Pay-In-Full and Pay-by-Order.
 If you opt for the Per-Delivery payment plan, you have the option to use your debit/credit card to enroll in automatic billing.
 Please see our Shareholder Terms page for more details.

 + When do you collect payments?